 STEDI is a water balance model that uses information such as streamflows, dam sizes, dam location, water use demands, rainfall and evaporation to simulate individual dams within a catchment.

-- how existing farm dams impact natural streamflows
+- How existing farm dams impact streamflows;

 STEDI can run at a daily, weekly, or monthly timestep, and given the proper inputs can model:

-- low flow bypasses around farm dams
+- Low flow bypasses around farm dams;

-- farm dams that are manually 'topped-up' by pumping, for example from a local watercourse
+- Farm dams that are manually 'topped-up' by pumping, for example from a local watercourse;

-- changes in water use demands
+- Changes in water use demands; and

-- the effects on flows from one dam to another through the catchment.
+- The effects on flows from one dam to another through the catchment.

 STEDI is distributed as public domain software and can be downloaded free of charge.